alexpovel/srgn/README.md

           - unsafe:           `unsafe` keyword usages (`unsafe fn`, `unsafe` blocks, `unsafe Trait`, `unsafe impl Trait`)

-      --rust-query <TREE-SITTER-QUERY>
+      --rust-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope Rust code using a custom tree-sitter query.
+The query can be given inline or as a path to a file containing a query.

           [env: RUST_QUERY=]